OBJET D’ART EXCERPT

 his finger and held the phone to his ear.

-“Hello,” he said, quietly, almost reverently, as if a long-lost
+“Hello,” he said, quietly, almost reverently, as if a long-

-elderly relative was at the other end.
-At first, he only heard
+lost elderly relative was at the other end.
+At first, he only

-his own racing heartbeat thudding in his ears, but then a
+heard his own racing heartbeat thudding in his ears, but

 Sean swore as he jerked the phone from his ear and